VadymMakohon/Space_Invaders/README.md

 - Right Arrow Key: Move the player to the right
 - Spacebar: Shoot bullets

-## License
+## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This repository is for educational purposes only and has an MIT License

+### Show your support

+Give a ⭐ if you like these projects!

 # Contributors
 - [Vadym Makohon](https://github.com/VadymMakohon)